The Corporate Governance Review: France

 Institutional investors' duties and best practice

-The Pacte Law aims to transpose the Directive as regards the encouragement of long-term shareholder engagement, and provides that institutional investors and asset managers will have to disclose their engagement policy describing how they integrate shareholder engagement into their investment strategy, and disclose key information about the performance of their mandates.
-It also provides that proxy advisers must:
+The Pacte Law aims to transpose the Shareholder Rights Directive as regards the encouragement of long-term shareholder engagement, and provides that institutional investors and asset managers will have to disclose their engagement policy describing how they integrate shareholder engagement into their investment strategy, and disclose key information about the performance of their mandates.

 iii Shareholder activism